 Heets Yellow: The lightest of the tobacco flavours, this was my variety of choice when I first switched to IQOS.
 It’s a light tobacco with a lemony edge.
 I smoked Marlboro Lights before I quit, and this was the best fit for me when I made the switch.

 Heets Amber: I’m not a huge fan of these as I find the tobacco taste rather rich and cloying.
 However, in the early days of moving to IQOS I had some of these on hand for the times when I was really strongly craving a cigarette.
 These could also be a good choice for somebody who previously smoked strong cigarettes such as Benson and Hedges.

 Heets Sienna: I migrated to Sienna after using Heets Yellow.
 Somewhere between Amber and Yellow, they are rich but not too rich, and quite aromatic.
 They are more “cigarette like” than the Yellows, which could be a good thing if you’re switching.
 The closest cigarette equivalent would probably be Camel Blue.

 Sienna Caps: These are Siennas but with a clickable menthol capsule.
 They are now what I buy all the time, and I usually consume half the Heet before clicking the cap for a minty blast!

-Heets Teak: The newest flavour, a “toasted” tobacco.
+Heets Teak: A fairly recent addition to the range, a “toasted” tobacco.
 These are a step down flavour-wise from Sienna, and remind me of Lucky Strike cigarettes.
 Perfectly agreeable and a good switch for fans of light cigarettes.

 Bronze: Bronze Heets are not available here in the UK, but I’ve picked some up on my travels.
 They’re a very rich and intense tobacco flavour – more like a cigar than a cigarette.
 Not to my taste but will probably appeal to some people.